Jimbly/LD56-dwarfs/README.md

 Start with: `npm start` (after running `npm i` once)

+Audio
+  Sound when taking damage
+  button/mouseover
+  sound as studying happens/completes same for selling jingle for research bonus complete
+  Configure menu sound track (maybe while not in mining end screen) Mining ambient sound track
+    Ambient music, fades to 0 at end of progress?
+    Noises for when damage changes velocity
+    Noises for when speed is high
-Evaluate victory condition
+Victory condition
-  Or, fixed number of planets?
+  Fixed number of planets?
-    Then level seeding determines $Values, and all other parameters are pure random Possibly seeded random for values of each find And, probably: title page, high scores
+    Level seeding determines $Values, and all other parameters are pure random Possibly seeded random for values of each find for consistency too After completing 3? planets, show high scores, give option to continue High scores have 2 tables shown at once - 3-planet campaign score and Endless Add title page & high scores
+Visuals
+  Eyes / snakes
+Balance
+  Maybe give 2 knowledge for dismantling?
 Polish
   Tooltips on DWARFS especially
   Change Armor/Speed/etc labels to be vertical on the side?